byExist/fluxgate/docs/en/examples.md

-from fluxgate import CircuitBreaker from fluxgate.retries import Cooldown from fluxgate.windows import CountWindow from fluxgate.trippers import MinRequests, FailureRate
+from fluxgate import CircuitBreaker from fluxgate.retries import Cooldown from fluxgate.windows import CountWindow from fluxgate.trackers import All from fluxgate.trippers import MinRequests, FailureRate from fluxgate.permits import Random

 def circuit_breaker_factory(name: str, policy: str) -> CircuitBreaker:
     """Creates a circuit breaker based on a predefined policy name."""